Installing macOS-specific add-on fonts

 $ fontist install Canela

-The Blood Is At The Doorstep movie poster uses the Canela font.
-We can potentially generate it using ImageMagick in a CI environment.
+We can generate the title using ImageMagick in a CI environment.

 command to generate this exact same title.